-- the company uses an agent as a direct representative with the responsibility of a guarantor
+- The importer uses a direct representative with the liability of a guarantor.

-An agent is responsible for archiving electronic import clearances where the agent has provided an import declaration on behalf of the importer as an indirect representative.
+A representative is responsible for archiving electronic import clearances in instances where the import declaration was provided on behalf of the importer and the representative acted as an indirect representative.

-Documents to be archived include all customs clearance documents and commercial documents related to import.
-These documents include decisions on customs clearances and releases, trade invoices, freight and transport documents, proofs of origin and decisions on corrections related to appeals.
+Documents to be archived include any commercial documents related to the customs declaration and the import.
+Such documents are e.g. trade invoices, freight and transport documents, proofs of origin and documents related to amendment requests.

 The documents can be archived either electronically or on paper.
-Only permits or other documents verified by an authority with a signature, stamp or otherwise must be stored as original paper documents.
+However, permits or other documents verified by an authority with a signature, a stamp or otherwise, must always be stored as original paper documents.
 This requirement applies to the following documents that are presented in order to receive prefrerential tariff treatment for imports:

 - FORM A certificates of origin

-- invoice declarations and declarations of origin that are signed by the exporter in the exporting country and that do not include any authorisation number of an authorised exporter.
+- Invoice declarations and declarations of origin that are signed by the exporter in the exporting country, and which do not include the authorisation number of the authorised exporter.

-Paper documents must always be archived in Finland, either on the premises of the importer or, based on an assignment, for example in an accounting company or on the premises of an agent.
-The documents must be reliable, authentic and complete and they are to have weight as evidence throughout the time they are archived.
+Paper documents must be archived in Finland, on the premises of the importer or based on an assignment, for example at an accounting company or on the premises of the representative.

-Customs clearance documents must remain archived for six (6) years after the end of the calendar year during which the decision on the release of goods under an import procedure was made.
+The documents must be archived for six (6) years.
+The period starts from the end of the calendar year when the decision on the release of goods for the import procedure was made by Customs.

-If the importer goes out of business or goes bankrupt, the material to be archived must be transferred to Customs for archiving at the expense of the importer.
-If a company which has taken on the assignment of archiving documents goes out of business or goes bankrupt, it must transfer the archive material to the importer that gave the archiving assignment.
+If the importer goes out of business or goes bankrupt, the archived material must be transferred to Customs for archiving.
+If a company that was given the assignment of archiving documents goes out of business or goes bankrupt, it must transfer the archived material to the importer who gave the assignment.